-Artificial Insemination

-Coverage for other related services such as office visits, labs, and radiology are described in other sections of this Guide.

-Breast Pump

-Covered, for purchase of one device including attachments per pregnancy.

-Covered, for the rental of a hospital-grade breast pump in accord with HMSA's medical policy on breast pumps which can be found at www.hmsa.com.
+Artificial Insemination Covered.
+Breast Pump Coverage for other related services such as office visits, labs, and radiology are described in other sections of this Guide.
+Contraceptive IUD Covered, for purchase of one device including attachments per pregnancy.
+Contraceptive Implants Covered, for the rental of a hospital-grade breast pump in accord with HMSA's medical policy on breast pumps which can be found at www.hmsa.com .
 Please note: Hospital-grade rentals must be precertified.
-See Chapter 5: Precertification.

-Contraceptive IUD
+See Chapter 5: Precertification .
+Please note: Benefit payment for contraceptives is limited to one contraceptive method per period of effectiveness.
+Please note: Covered.